K3YOMI/Wall-of-Flippers/README.md

 ## ❌ Description
-Wall of Flippers is designed to Flipper Zero devices using BLE (Bluetooth Low Energy)
+Wall of Flippers is designed to find Flipper Zero devices using BLE (Bluetooth Low Energy)

 ## 🔨 Languages Used